 The multi-step engagement process associated with the escalation process prevents single-step actions and encourages a conciliatory approach.

-The escalation process includes high thresholds for using accountability actions that based on consensus of the entire community.
+The escalation process includes high thresholds for using accountability actions that are based on consensus of the Empowered Community.
 This process provides safeguards to prevent a situation where an SO/AC might initiate a petition to reject with the intention of negatively impacting another SO/AC’s budget by ensuring that no single SO/AC can use a power singlehandedly and no single AC/SO can singlehandedly block the use of a power.

 Meet the needs and expectation of the global customers and partners of the IANA services.